 App for young informal caregivers

-For Me-We, Maike is now involved in the development of an app for young informal caregivers.
-This app will help bring young informal caregivers in contact with one another and offers opportunities for help and support.
+For Me-We, Maike is now involved in the development of an app for young carers.
+This app will help bring them in contact with one another and offers opportunities for help and support.
 This is badly needed because in many cases the problems experienced by this group are not seen in time.
 And when problems are identified, it depends still too much on chance.